 Stress is anything that triggers the “fight or flight” response and causes of whole cascade of hormones and neurotransmitters to be released which thus causes you

-me sort of strain, be it physical, mental, or
+to feel either consciously or subconsciously so me sort of strain, be it physical, mental, or emotional.
+This can take many forms.

-It can be financial stress – behind on bills, debt, struggling
+It can be financial stress – behind on bills, debt, struggling to put food on the table.

 Family stress – a sick family member, major disagreements, falling outs.